poult-lab/daily-word/english_words_ learning.md

 12.abduct  [æbˈdʌkt]

-[verb] A Chinese man who was abducted in 1989 has been reunited with his biological mother after drawing a map of his childhood village from memory."to take sb away illegally, especially using force"
+[verb] A Chinese man who was abducted in 1989 has been reunited with his biological mother after drawing a map of his childhood village from memory./According to [ABC News](https://abcnews.go.com/US/utah-missing-foreign-exchange-student-cyber-kidnapping/story?id=106032547), cyber kidnappers tell their victims they will harm their families unless they comply with requests to make it appear as though they have been actually abducted.

+"to take sb away illegally, especially using force"